akchao/cit-591-fall-2017-project-scrambled-brainz/README.md

 REQUIREMENTS:
-ShapesOfStories.jar 		(an executable .jar file) Book-Data.csv			(a .csv will the book data)
+ShapesOfStories.jar 		(an executable .jar file) Book-Data.csv			(a .csv with the book data)

 *both of these files must be in the same directory*